neuralmagic/deepsparse/docs/llms/README.md

 ### **Downstream Pruning on Grade-School Math (GSM)**

-Open-source LLMs like MPT and Llama2 are fine-tuned onto downstream datasets for two reasons:
+Open-source LLMs like MPT and Llama2 are typically fine-tuned onto downstream datasets for two reasons:
 * **Instruction Tuning**: fine-tune the model onto examples that show an LLM how to respond to user input in a helpful way
 * **Domain Adaptation**: fine-tune the model onto examples that teach an LLM information it does not currently understand